Y0Coss/docs-fork/pages/storage_and_backup/object_storage/cold_archive_faq/guide.en-gb.md

 A 7% discount is applied for a data volume greater than 3 PB.

 The minimum amount billed for archiving is 1 TiB.
-Even if the total volumetry of the bucket is below 1 TiB, it will be billed at 1 TiB.
+Even if the total volumetry of the bucket is below 1 TiB, it will be billed for 1 TiB.

 #### Cold Archive v2

 When uploading objects in the Cold Archive class/tier, objects are billed at the Cold Archive rate available on [this page](/links/public-cloud/prices).
-Cold Archive v2 is billed at the first Byte.
+Cold Archive v2 is billed from the first Byte.

 ### Is there a minimum storage duration?